 From 1 December 2001

-The Financial Services Authority (FSA) became the regulator on 1 December 2001 and The Financial Conduct Authority (FCA) then took over on 1 April 2013.
-The rules have broadly continued the requirements for businesses to ‘know your customer’ and to recommend suitable investments.
+The Financial Services Authority (FSA) became the regulator on 1 December 2001 and the Financial Conduct Authority (FCA) took over on 1 April 2013.
+The rules have broadly continued the requirements for businesses to “know your customer” and to recommend suitable investments.

-Although the regulatory requirements at the time of advice can sometimes have a direct bearing on the outcome of a suitability complaint, the issues we consider are largely common to all the sets of rules issued since 1988.
+The regulatory requirements at the time of advice can sometimes bear directly on the outcome of a suitability complaint; but the issues we consider are largely common to all the sets of rules issued since 1988.

 Financial businesses must record information at the time of making the personal recommendation about an investment.
 This information helps us in an investigation.